Buffalo String Works

-Buffalo String Works has hosted workshops for thirty students in collaboration with a UB alumnus to create a movement score inspired by the patterns of planets, the theory of general relativity, and interstellar communication in the form of electromagnetic and gravitational waves to be performed as apart of the 2019 festival.
+Building on a partnership since 2017, Buffalo String Works hosted workshops for thirty students in collaboration with a UB alumnus Michaela Neild to create a movement score inspired by the patterns of planets, the theory of general relativity, and interstellar communication in the form of electromagnetic and gravitational waves to be performed as apart of the 2019 festival.

 The Monochord Quartet was formed in the Spring of 2019 by Stanzi Vaubel.
 The quartet came out of the monochord instruments designed by University at Buffalo piano technician Devin Zimmer.
 A monochord is a one-stringed instrument that was used throughout the middle ages as a tool to explore the relationship between mathematics and sound.
 The quartet players include: Devin Zimmer, Stanzi Vaubel, Matias Homar, and Tomek Arnold.

-Matias Homar's score for monochord will be featured in the 2019 Indeterminacy Festival.
+Matias Homar's score for monochord was featured in the 2019 Indeterminacy Festival.

 Our Lady of Hope Youth Choir